Click Legislative Meeting Schedules and Calendars for individual committee agendas and daily and weekly meeting schedules.

 - If testifying in the House of Representatives: Locate the sign-up sheet near the entrance of the hearing room and write your name, address, and whether you favor or oppose the bill.

-- If testifying in the Senate, the sign-in is now done electronically in most committees.
-You may either:
+- If testifying in the Senate, sign-in is now done electronically in most committees.
+You may:

-(1) Go to one of the Committee Sign-In kiosks located in the Cherberg hearing rooms, the main corridor of the Cherberg building, the first floor of the Legislative Building (in the Legislative Information Center), and the first floor of the Pritchard building; or
+(1) Go to one of the Committee Sign-In kiosks located in the Cherberg building main hallway, each Senate hearing room, or the first floor of the Legislative Building; or

-(2) If you are on the Capitol Campus, you may access the Committee Sign-In Program from a web-enabled device (smartphone, laptop or tablet) while connected to the Washington State Legislature’s (WSL) Public wireless network; or
+(2) Access the Committee Sign-In Program from a web-enabled device (smartphone, laptop or tablet), only while on campus and connected to the Legislature's WSLPublic wireless Internet network; or

-(3) Since not all committees are using the electronic sign-in, if you do not see the committee listed within the sign-in program, go to the hearing room to sign-in on the paper sign-in sheets.
+(3) Since not all Senate committees use the Committee Sign-In Program, if you do not see the committee listed within the sign-in program, go to the hearing room to sign-in on the paper sheets.

-- Click Committee Sign-In Instructions to obtain more detailed instructions or for information on how to create an optional Committee Sign-In account.
+- Click Committee Electronic Sign-In Instructions to obtain more detailed instructions or for information on how to create an optional Committee Sign-In account.

 - Check to see if copies of proposed amendments or substitute bills are available.